Normanstone Mini-Oasis

 Upcoming Work

-Tree Maintenance: The site requires weeding, mulching, fencing, and care of planted trees and other native shrubs to ensure their success in this mini-oasis.
+Tree Maintenance: The site requires weeding, mulching, and maintaining fencing around planted trees and shrubs to ensure their success.
+Many trees are starting to outgrow their deer protective cages.

-Invasive Plant Removal: Conservancy volunteers will support the continued removal of invasive vines including porcelain berry, English ivy, and Oriental bittersweet with the goal of reducing groundcover and removing the vines from trees.
+Invasive Plant Removal: Conservancy volunteers support the continued removal of invasive vines including porcelain berry and English ivy, as well as shade tolerant invasive shrubs and grasses, with the goal of reducing groundcover and freeing all trees of vines.

-Tree Planting with Casey Trees - As a part of the Centennial Challenge, a portion of this site was planted with native tree species to support the overall health of the forest.
+2015 Tree Planting with Casey Trees: As a part of the Centennial Challenge, a portion of this site was planted with native tree species to support the overall health of the forest.